fourjuaneight/blog/content/uses.md

 - **[bat](https://github.com/sharkdp/bat)** - A prettier and more useful `cat`.
 - **[delta](https://github.com/dandavison/delta)** - If you're a CLI Git user, you'll love this thing.
 It makes diff output far more readable and thus more useful.
 You can also use a custom theme and who doesn't love that.
 - **[fzf](https://github.com/junegunn/fzf)** - This thing is one of the most crucial binaries on my computer.
 It powers the majority of my [CLI utilities](https://github.com/fourjuaneight/dotfiles/blob/master/homedir/.zsh/func.zsh).
-- **[atuin](https://github.com/ellie/atuin)** - Amazing quality of lifr improvement utility.
+- **[atuin](https://github.com/ellie/atuin)** - Amazing quality of life improvement utility.
 It creates a simple but powerful searchable shell history UI.

 ### Plugins
 These are entirely for [VSCode](https://code.visualstudio.com), my text editor of choice.
 I've tried them all and this is what I like the best.
 And so do many many other developers.
 I try to keep my plugin use to a minimum to prevent the app from running slow.
 Most of them are for syntax highlighting.
 But the ones listed here are what enhance my everyday experience.